saptarshibasu/cassandra-study/README.md

 ### Tomb Stone

 * On deletion, Cassandra marks the data with a **tombstone**
-* **Garbage Collection Grace Seconds** (default values - 10 days) must expire before the compaction process can garbage collect the tobstone and the associated data
+* **Garbage Collection Grace Seconds** (default values - 10 days) must expire before the compaction process can garbage collect the tombstone and the associated data
 * The **Garbage Collection Grace Seconds** setting allows the nodes that failed before receiving the delete operation to recover.
 Otherwise, the deleted data may resurrect in the node
 * Any node that remains down for **Garbage Collection Grace Seconds** is considered as failed and hence replaced
 * Each table can have its own value for **Garbage Collection Grace Seconds**

 ### Compaction

-* Compaction is the process of merging **SSTables** for a given table and discard old and obsolete data keeping the data with the ltest timestamp
+* Compaction is the process of merging **SSTables** for a given table and discard old and obsolete data keeping the data with the latest timestamp
 * Once the merge is complete, old **SSTables** are ready to be deleted and are dropped as soon as the pending reads are completed
 * Advantages
   * It frees up disk space by merging multiple SSTables and discarding obsolete date
-  * It improves performance as less dis seek is required to read data
+  * It improves performance as less disk seek is required to read data
 * The merge process doesn't use random I/O
 * **Compaction Strategies** -
   * **SizeTieredCompactionStrategy (STCS)** - Recommended for write-intensive workloads (default)
   * **LeveledCompactionStrategy (LCS)** - Recommended for read-intensive workloads
   * **TimeWindowCompactionStrategy (TWCS)** - Recommended for time series and expiring TTL workloads
+  * **DateTieredCompactionStrategy** - Stores data written within a certain period of time in the same SSTable

 ### Snitch